Renu Malhotra: Early life and career

 Renu Malhotra was born in New Delhi in 1961.
 Her father was an aircraft engineer at Indian Airlines.
 Her family moved to Hyderabad when she was a child.
 She attended the Indian Institute of Technology Delhi, graduating with an M.S. degree in Physics in 1983.
 Malhotra then attended Cornell University, where she was introduced to non-linear dynamics by Mitchell Feigenbaum.
-She received her Ph.D. degree in Physics from Cornell in 1988, with Stanley F. Dermott as her doctoral advisor.
+She received her Ph.D. degree in Physics from Cornell in 1988, with Stanley Dermott as her doctoral advisor.
 With the help of Peter Goldreich who had read her paper on the moons of Uranus, she obtained a postdoctoral research position at California Institute of Technology.
 She then worked for nine years at Lunar and Planetary Institute, where she completed work on Pluto's orbital resonance and predicted the resonant structure of the Kuiper Belt.
 Malhotra is currently a professor at the University of Arizona's Lunar and Planetary Laboratory.